luizfelipelaviola/autodroid/docs/README.md

 The configuration parameters are described below:
 - `code`: the identifier of the processor, used to reference it on the processing request.
-- `name`: the name of the processor, used to display it on the Web Frontend.
+- `name`: the name of the processor.
-- `description`: the description of the processor, used to display it on the Web Frontend.
+- `description`: the description of the processor.
 - `image`: the Docker image of the processor, used to pull it from Docker Hub.
 The target image should be public.
 - `input_arg`: the key of the argument that will be used to pass the dataset file path to the processor.
 - `input_dir`: the directory where the dataset file will be placed on the processor container using volumes.